stephbuon/hansard-shiny/README.md

 What can you view with Hansard Viewer?

+### Langauge
-### Langauge -> Word Context
+* Word Context
-* Use to compare two decades
    - The default view are the raw word counts.
 Not very useful.
    - TF-IDF is more interesting
-* Use a controlled vocabulary
+   - Use a controlled vocabulary
    - Try "concerns"
-* Search for a word
+   - Search for a word
    - Try "coal"
    - Adjust time
+   - change measure to "word embeddings/similarity"
-* Custom search
+* Difference
-   - Try "terror"
+   - word embeddings over time

 ### Speakers
 * Longest Speakers